nlbeaird/nlbeaird.github.io/_posts/2018-06-19-second-post.md

   teaser: ../assets/images/serm_north.jpg
 ---

 I'd like to be able to display Jupyter notebooks as blog pages, so this will be a test of that idea.
+Below is a Jupyter notebook playing with the energy useage data from the Boston Public Library.
+So far I'm not having success gettin the images to show up...

 **Boston Public Library**

 I found the city of boston analytics department database, and it has all sorts of cool stuff.
 Let's just load the BPL energy use and plot it, just to test things out, and just because I like libraries!